-In this 2-day course, participants learn to estimate petroleum reserves using SEC and SPE/WPC definitions, guidelines and latest interpretations.
+In this course, participants learn to estimate petroleum reserves using SEC and SPE/WPC definitions, guidelines and latest interpretations.
 Instructors will present the main reservoir engineering and geoscience methods used to estimate reserves, and demonstrate how definitions affect such estimates.
-Case studies are use to illustrate different methods for estimating reserves, along with typical errors and how to avoid them.
+Case studies are used to illustrate different methods for estimating reserves, along with typical errors and how to avoid them.
 Participants will also learn supplemental techniques such as reservoir simulation and probabilistic methods for estimating reserves.
-Topics include:

 Why You Should Attend

 The rules that govern the way the oil industry reports oil and gas reserves aim to protect investors and ensure energy supplies.
 If your job includes dealing with SEC and SPE/WPC guidelines, this course offers a quick way to refresh your understanding of the process and learn about the latest changes.

 Who Should Attend

 This course is designed for industry professionals involved in estimating or filing petroleum reserves under SEC or SPE/WPC guidelines, or any oil or gas professionals interested in gaining a better understanding of the process of estimating reserves.